An Olympic baseball diamond was home. Now it's a memory. - 41NBC News | WMGT-DT

 Barez now lives with five other single men in a three-bedroom apartment in Athens.
 The building is charming, with a sweeping marble staircase and rickety old elevator.
 The apartment itself has simple rooms with high ceilings, while in the foyer there is a yellow parakeet in a matching cage.

-Cuba celebrates its 6-2 win over Australia in the gold-medal game during the Athens 2004 Olympic Games.Arko Datta / Reuters file
+Cuba celebrates its 6-2 win over Australia in the gold-medal game during the Athens 2004 Summer Olympics.Arko Datta / Reuters file

 Barez says he is happy.
 “Now I have a good life here,” he said.
 “I have many friends.”